ucbepic/docetl/README.md

 Alternatively, you can set the OPENAI_API_KEY environment variable in your shell.

-5. Run the basic test suite to ensure everything is working:
+5. Run the basic test suite to ensure everything is working (this costs less than $0.01 with OpenAI):

 ```bash
 make tests-basic